DuneManta/MobileStructures/README.md

 **Stage 4 - (complete)**\
 	Create ability to save and load structures

-**Stage 5 - (in progress)**\
+**Stage 5 - (complete)**\
-	Create method of attaching equipment to the structure (in progress)\
+	Create method of attaching equipment to the structure\
-	Create test equipment items to make testing and troubleshooting easier (not started)
+	Create test equipment items to make testing and troubleshooting easier

-**Stage 6 - (ns)**\
+**Stage 6 - (in progress)**\
-	Create method of selecting and storing information about individual hexes Finish work on equipment and other needed modules\
+	Create method of selecting and storing information about individual hexes (not started)\
-	Prepare for initial build release
+	Finish work on equipment and other needed modules (not started)\
+ 	Create method to verify selected hexes are adjacent to other hexes (in progress)

  **Stage 7 - (ns)**\
  	Prepare for initial build release